 (a) Termination by Enron.
 Upon the occurrence of any of the following:

-(i) The Interface Completion Date shall not have occurred within ninety (90) days of the date of this Agreement, and Sponsor shall have failed to complete any Interface for which it has responsibility for establishing;
+(i) The Interface Completion Date shall not have occurred within [ninety (90)] days of the date of this Agreement, and Sponsor shall have failed to complete any Interface for which it has responsibility for establishing;

-(ii) Sponsor shall have failed to comply with any term or provision of this Agreement, and such failure shall have continued for a period of five (5) days following notice of such failure by Enron;
+(ii) Sponsor shall have failed to comply with any term or provision of this Agreement, and such failure shall have continued for a period of [five (5)] days following notice of such failure by Enron;

-(ii) on any date, the Sponsor Platform shall not have completed transactions with an average daily volume of at least 10,000,000 MMBTUs of natural gas or 160,000 MWHs over the previous ninety (90) day period;

-(iii) Sponsor's errors in “mapping” of Specified Products, as determined in the judgment of Enron, occur on more than three (3) occasions within any thirty (30) day period;

-(v) Disputes between Enron and any Participants regarding whether or not transactions were entered into between Enron and such Participants through the Sponsor Platform, or the terms upon which transactions entered into between Enron and such Participants were executed through the Sponsor Platform, occur on more than three (3) occasions within any thirty day (30) period and are not resolved to the satisfaction of Enron and the relevant Participant within five (5) business days;
+(iii) from a date beginning six (6) months after the Interface Completion Date through the date twelve (12) months after the Interface Completion Date (the “First Six Month Period”), the Sponsor Platform shall not have completed transactions with an average daily volume of at least 3,333,333 MMBTUs natural gas or 53,333 MWHs of electricity over the previous ninety (90) day period within the First Six Month Period; or from a date beginning twelve (12) months after the Interface Completion Date through the date eighteen (18) months after the Interface Completion Date (the “Second Six Month Period”), the Sponsor Platform shall not have completed transactions with an average daily volume of at least 6,666,666 MMBTUs of natural gas or 106,666 MWHs of electricity over the previous ninety (90) day period within the Second Six Month Period; or after eighteen (18) months after the Interface Completion Date (the “Final Period”) the Sponsor Platform shall not have completed transactions with an average daily volume of at least 10,000,000 MMBTUs of natural gas or 160,000 MWHs of electricity over the previous ninety (90) day period within the Final Period;(iv) Sponsor's errors in “mapping” of Specified Products, as determined in the judgment of Enron, occur on more than [three (3)] occasions within any thirty (30) day period(v) Participant Disputes resulting from a default by Sponsor of any provision of this Agreement occur on more than [three (3)] occasions within any thirty day (30) period and are not resolved to the satisfaction of Enron and the relevant Participant within [five (5)] business days;

 (vi) A Bankruptcy Event occurs with respect to Sponsor;

-(vii) A Technology Failure shall have occurred [and Enron shall have determined that such Technology Failure will have a material adverse effect on Sponsor]; (viii) A Change of Control shall have occurred with respect to the Sponsor;
+(vii) A Sponsor Technology Failure shall have occurred;(viii) A Change of Control shall have occurred with respect to the Sponsor;

-(ix) A Regulatory Event shall have occurred that shall not have been suspended, terminated, remedied or otherwise resolved to the satisfaction of Enron within five (5) days of its occurrence; (x) Sponsor shall be in default of any of the Investment Agreements;
+(ix) A Regulatory Event shall have occurred that shall not have been suspended, terminated, remedied or otherwise resolved to the satisfaction of Enron within [five (5)] days of its occurrence; (x) Sponsor shall be in default of any of the Investment Agreements;

 then Enron may terminate this Agreement immediately upon notice to Sponsor; provided, however, that pending (by virtue of any grace or notice period that is provided above) any such termination of this Agreement, Enron may cease posting prices on the Sponsor Platform immediately and without notice to Sponsor.